Search for an optimal number of clusters in a list of partitions

 criterion = "cutoff"

-specify here the number of breakpoints to look for in the curve.
-Defaults to 1
+Specifies the number of breakpoints to find in the curve.
+Defaults to 1.

 - plot